marioizquierdo/jquery.serializeJSON/README.md

 // returns =>
 {
-  "deftype": "default type is :string",
-  "text": ":string type overrides parsing options",
+  "strbydefault": ":string is the default (implicit) type", "text": ":string type can still be used to overrid other parsing options",
   // excluded:skip is not included in the output "numbers": {
     "1": 1,
     "1.1": 1.1,
-    "other stuff": NaN, // <-- Other stuff parses as NaN (Not a Number) },
+    "other stuff": NaN, // <-- Not a Number
+  },
   "bools": {
     "true": true,